asaboor-gh/ipyslides/README.md

 # Changelog
 Content below assumes you have `ls = LiveSlides()`.

+# 0.9.6
+- Code line numbering is ON by default.
+You can set `ls.code_line_numbering(False)` to turn OFF.
+- Add slides in for loop using `slides.enum_slides` function.
+It create pairs of index and slides.

 # 0.9.5
 - You can now give `function/class/modules` etc. (without calling) in `write` and source code is printed.
 - Objects like `dict/set/list/numpy.ndarray/int/float` etc. are well formatted now.